rooklift/nibbler/README.md

 Thanks for helpful discussions and advice from borg, brinan, Chad, coolchess123, crem, Faroe22, jhorthos, jjosh, KillerDucky, mooskagh, Occyroexanthub, Tilps, and WCP.

+The piece images were taken from the TCEC website.
+After discussion with Aloril, we're not entirely sure where they originate - if they're yours and you object, get in touch.

 # TODO

 * Automatically move the scroll bar on the main line if needed (e.g. [this](http://jsfiddle.net/p3kar5bb/322/)).